 Second, when you have a reasonably good handle on what happened, ascertain the depth and breadth of the loss of trust.
 A sense of how much of the organization has been affected will help you avoid situations in which you try to put out a lit match with a full muster of firefighters or, by contrast, an inferno with spit.
-Imagine the challenges facing the manage-
+Imagine the challenges facing the manageyou wanna make something of it?